 An advantage of smart casual style is that there is greater freedom with what shoes you can get away with.
 Keep in mind that it is all about balance; you want to put forward a respectful, polished casual look.
 Boots, loafers or Oxfords work well, lending a more mature edge to your clothing.
 In terms of material for your smart casual shoe choices, opt for suede for a well-textured, quasi-formal touch.
 A great pair of sneakers can also be a perfect accompaniment but keep in mind that you should opt for clean, minimalist styles (classic converse or leather sneakers are an easy go-to).

 Button downs shirts are the obvious choice, but there are a few things you need to remember.
-Firstly, opt for classic colours and traditional patterns.
+Firstly, opt for classic colors and traditional patterns.
 Smart casual looks should observe tradition, so opt for timeless prints and tones for a grown-up take on casual wear.
-Colours like whites, powder blues and navies work tremendously, and patterns like gingham and tartan are classic and read stylish (provided your pieces are well tailored!).
+Colors like whites, powder blues and navies work tremendously, and patterns like gingham and tartan are classic and read stylish (provided your pieces are well-tailored!).
 While well-fitted shirts dress up your outfit instantly, keep in mind that a looser fit button down can also work when done in particular materials.
 Denim and chambray shirts are a great example and can switch up your look.
 Tuck them in and finish with a textured woven belt for a more relaxed approach.
 These shirt styles are also perfect for layering.